- Overall value

 It doesn’t stand out, which makes it easy to overlook.
 But this would be a mistake.
 The Elantra is a well-equipped value that doesn’t feel, look, or drive like the budget-car basics of years ago.
 It earns a solid TCC Rating of 5.8 out of 10.
 (Read more about how we rate cars.)

 The Elantra comes as either a sedan and hatchback.
 Our review encompasses both Elantra models, but our score is based on the more popular sedan rather than the more performance-oriented hatch.

 The Elantra sedan is offered in SE, SEL, Value Edition, Limited, Eco, and Sport trims, while the GT hatchback comes in base and N Line trim for 2020.

-Refreshed for 2019 with a more angular face, the biggest changes for the 2020 Elantra sedan are the use of a more efficient continuously variable transmission (CVT) and standard active safety features across the model line.
+Refreshed for 2019 with a more angular face, the biggest changes for the 2020 Elantra sedan are the use of a more efficient continuously variable automatic transmission (CVT) and standard active safety features across the model line.
 The pricier and curvier GT hatchback carries on unchanged, except that Sport models are now called N Line, after the Veloster N model.